SAP Licensing in Divestitures and Carve-Outs

 The best protection is to build it into your SAP contracts up front.
 If you ever anticipate selling or spinning off a business, negotiate these clauses early (even as part of an upcoming renewal):

-• Assignability/Carve-Out Clause: Add a right to transfer licenses on divestiture.
+- Assignability/Carve-Out Clause: Add a right to transfer licenses on divestiture.
 For instance: “If a division is sold, up to X licenses related to that division may be assigned to the new owner with SAP’s notice.”
 Even a limited one-time carve-out provision is hugely valuable.
-It legally lets SpinCo keep using SAP without an emergency purchase.
+It legally allows SpinCo to continue using SAP without an emergency purchase.
 It also frees ParentCo from holding unused “shelfware.”

-• Transitional Use Clause: Define how long and how SpinCo can use SAP under a TSA.
+- Transitional Use Clause: Define the duration and terms of SpinCo’s use of SAP under a TSA.
 A sample term: “In a divestiture, a former affiliate may continue using the software for up to 12 months under a transitional service agreement.”
 Be clear on the scope (which systems, which users) and duration.
 Also, please clarify any extra fees for this interim use.
-Without this carve-out, any post-close access is technically an unlicensed third-party use – a big risk.
+Without this carve-out, any post-close access would be technically considered an unlicensed third-party use – a significant risk.

-• Audit Protection: Work in cooperation terms for audits.
-SAP audits often come up in M&A, so they require that any audit of the period around the divestiture be handled cooperatively.
+- Audit Protection: Work in cooperation terms for audits.
+SAP audits often arise in M&A transactions, so they require that any audit of the period surrounding the divestiture be handled cooperatively.
 Some contracts include caps on certain penalty fees for M&A-driven audits.
 At a minimum, keep detailed records of user counts by the entity to avoid misinterpretation.

 If you’re already mid-transaction and lack these clauses, don’t panic—contact SAP as soon as possible.